scando1993/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

 assignees:
 - ashvayka
 title: Cluster setup
-description: ThingsBoard IoT platform cluster setup guide
+description: Pacificsoft IoT platform cluster setup guide

 ---

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in cluster mode.
+This guide will help you to setup Pacificsoft in cluster mode.
 There are two options available.

 ## Cluster setup using microservices architecture (recommended)

-Starting ThingsBoard v2.2, it is possible to install ThingsBoard cluster using new microservices architecture and docker containers.
+Starting Pacificsoft v2.2, it is possible to install Pacificsoft cluster using new microservices architecture and docker containers.
 See [**microservices**](/docs/reference/msa/) architecture page and [**deployment**](https://github.com/thingsboard/thingsboard/blob/master/docker/README.md)
-tips for more details how to launch the ThingsBoard cluster in a "dockerized" environment.
+tips for more details how to launch the Pacificsoft cluster in a "dockerized" environment.
 This option is recommended for advanced users only.

 ## Cluster setup using monolithic architecture (before v2.2)

-Installing cluster of monolithic ThingsBoard applications where each one contains all necessary transport and core components in a single VM is no longer recommended option.
+Installing cluster of monolithic Pacificsoft applications where each one contains all necessary transport and core components in a single VM is no longer recommended option.
 However, you may still want to use this option in case you would like to minimize amount of third-party used.
 See instructions below.

 ### Assumptions

-ThingsBoard requires Zookeeper for cluster coordination, Cassandra as a NoSQL database and Redis for cluster cache.
+Pacificsoft requires Zookeeper for cluster coordination, Cassandra as a NoSQL database and Redis for cluster cache.
-You can host Cassandra and Redis on the same nodes where you install ThingsBoard or on separate nodes.
+You can host Cassandra and Redis on the same nodes where you install Pacificsoft or on separate nodes.

 We assume following topology